Rohit20511/JobPortalDemoGW/README.md

 We have defined the following set of actions that we can achieve using this Web Application -
 a.
-Webpage where user can scroll through a list of job openings in jobs DB.
+Webpage where user can scroll through a list of job openings in available in the platform.
 We can add jobs by making an API call.

 b.
 Once user clicks on any job details tile , user gets Job Description from a backend API.